 Take the attitude that ‘anything is better than nothing’, and your players might find a couple of ways to squeeze in ‘sessions’ that they otherwise wouldn’t have completed.

-AVOID TELLING THEM TO DO LONG DISTANCE RUNS
+AVOID TELLING THEM TO DO LONG, STEADY RUNS

-Put the words “long run” or “30-minute run” on a fitness program and you’ll have lost most players’ motivation before you even start.
+Put the words “long run” on a fitness program and you’ll have lost most players’ motivation before you even start.
 A large percentage of players just don’t like running, so giving them a heap of monotonous pavement pounding to do will likely turn them right off.

-And most high performance netball programs have moved away from sending their players on long runs as part of their fitness programs anyway.
+And most high performance netball programs have moved away from sending their players on long, steady runs as part of their fitness programs anyway.
 Check out our chat with one of Victoria’s elite netball strength and conditioning coaches on this exact topic.

 NETBALL FITNESS?
 CHECK OUT OUR COURT FITNESS DRILLS

-Instead, think about interval training – that’s periods of medium-high intensity work over shorter distances, followed by short periods of rest, and repeating it multiple times.
+Instead, think about interval training – that’s periods of medium-high intensity work over shorter distances, followed by short periods of rest or slower jogging, and repeating it multiple times.

 Not only can you get better results in a shorter space of time, but it’s easier for athletes to remain motivated when they’ve got regular milestones or timechecks during a session.
 They’ll be amazed how quickly 30 minutes can elapse when it’s broken into two-minute or three-minute chunks.